Arsenal Firearms Strike One

-Development
+Design

+Operation

-The AF-1 Strike One uses a Bergmann System introduced in the Bergmann–Bayard pistol.
+The AF-1 Strike One uses the AF-Speedlock locking mechanism.

 Unlike the Browning system, the barrel does not tilt.
-It is locked with a Y shaped part that during the recoil locks the barrel and bolt and halfway through it drops, releasing the barrel.
-The barrel stops its motion, the bolt continues back, ejecting the spent cartridge case and loading fresh cartridge and on its way back the Y shaped locking fork reengages and the barrel and bolt move together forward.
+It is locked with a Y-shaped part that during the recoil locks the barrel and bolt and halfway through it drops, releasing the barrel.

+The barrel stops its motion, the bolt continues back, ejecting the spent cartridge case and loading fresh cartridge and on its way back the Y-shaped locking fork reengages and the barrel and bolt move together forward.
 Instead of tilting the barrel only moves in a straight line, thus increasing the accuracy.

+The Strike One pistol features a low bore axis as the distance from the barrel central axis to the top of the grip is 12 mm.

+Other 9×19mm Parabellum chambered service pistol designs have higher bore axes like the short recoil, locked breech, tilting barrel Caracal F 18 mm, Glock 17 20 mm, Tanfoglio Force 30 mm and Heckler & Koch USP Compact 32 mm.

+The short recoil, locked-breech Beretta 92 and short recoil and locked-breech, rotating barrel lock Beretta Px4 Compact designs both have a 34 mm bore axis height.

+Ammunition

-The Strike one is rated for +P+ ammunition and specifically set up to fire Russian 9×19mm ammunition 7N21 and 7N31 which are close to .357 SIG in their performance.
-The pistol will be available in: 9×19mm Parabellum, 9×21mm IMI, .357 SIG, and .40 S&W. There is no discussion for 10mm Auto or .45 ACP versions, although a .38 Super version is being considered due to this cartridge's popularity in Italy in particular (Italian laws forbid civilians to have weapons in the same caliber as military and police).
+The Strike One is rated for +P+ ammunition and specifically set up to fire Russian 9×19mm ammunition 7N21 and 7N31 which are close to .357 SIG in their performance.
+The pistol will be available in: 9×19mm Parabellum, 9×21mm IMI, .357 SIG, and .40 S&W.

+There is no discussion for 10mm Auto or .45 ACP versions, although a .38 Super version is being considered due to this cartridge's popularity in Italy in particular (Italian laws forbid civilians to have weapons in the same caliber as military and police).

 A fully automatic version of the Strike One has been offered for the Russian Armed Forces.
 Longer barreled version (300mm) is also available.